danielthompson/polytope/lib/googletest-1.10.0/docs/faq.md

 ## My death test hangs (or seg-faults).
 How do I fix it?

-In googletest, death tests are run in a child process and the way they work is delicate.
+In googletest, death tests are thread_entrypoint in a child process and the way they work is delicate.
 To write death tests you really need to understand how they work.
 Please make sure you have read [this](advanced.md#how-it-works).